 - The calm before the storm—the husband comes home tired and she a good housewife.

-- This is when we have a couple having a drink and going over there bills for the month.
-But no action is happening
+- This is when we have a couple having a drink and going over their bills for the month.
+But no action is taking place.

-- The couple, after about twenty minutes discovers a change, by his wife that he didn’t know of, a dinner for two at the city’s finest restaurant.
-And an overnight hotel bill charged to the card.
+- The couple, after about twenty minutes discovers a transaction made by his wife that he didn’t know of.
+It’s a dinner for two at the city’s finest restaurant coupled with an overnight hotel bill charged to the card.

-- The couple has a heated argument when a lot is said but the forced her to apologized for her actions.
+- The couple has a heated argument and a lot is said, but he forces her to apologized for her actions.

-- The husband leaves wife and files for divorce and falls in love with a beautiful new woman.
+- However, the husband leaves wife, files for divorce and falls in love with a beautiful new woman.

-- He reflected on his decision and analyzed the pros and cons and contempt with his decision.
+- While reflecting on his decision, he analyzes the pros and cons and is now in contempt with his decision.

-- He returns back to a normal life.
+- He returns back to his normal life.

-My advice would start your story on point 3 and end it at point 6 and use points 1 and 2 for background info, keeping with the pace of points 3 through 6 and do so sparingly.
+My advice would be to start your story on point 3 and end it at point 6.
+You can use points 1 and 2 for background info, keeping with the pace of points 3 through 6, but do so sparingly.

-So remember to start just at the conflict and keep the background info, even names of characters, until later in the story when you can add them in without messing up your flow.
+Remember to start just at the conflict and keep the background info, even names of characters, until later in the story, and you can add them in without messing up your flow.